neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/cafe-neuro.md

 	!!! hint
 		This (Slide #6) could be your slide #2 when you present next time.

-[here](../../downloads/cafe neuro 6 déc.pdf) is an example of such presentation, from Aynaz's 2023-12-06 progress report.
+[Here](../../downloads/cafe neuro 6 déc.pdf)'s an example of such presentation, from Aynaz's 2023-12-06 progress report.